apache/whimsy/www/board/agenda/README.md

- * In Ruby, `$` is not a legal method name, so this common alias for `jQuery` isn't directly available.  jQuery isn't needed for react, but is needed for Bootstrap.
+ * In Ruby, `$` is not a legal method name, so this common alias for `jQuery` isn't directly available.  jQuery isn't needed for vue, but is needed for Bootstrap.
 As such there will be few places where this will be needed.
 As previously mentioned, I've considered using the `~` operator for this.